EralpDemir/Composite-Materials/README.md

 - "FEM_": finite elements
 - "MAT_": material stiffness
 - "LP_" : lamination parameter
-- "LSC_": least-square and curvature constraints
+- "LSC_": least-squares and curvature constraints
 - "OPT_": optimization

 The userinputs are given in the m-file the suffix "_inputs".